 Pet psychology

-Pets use many signals to communicate with us and even a simple sneeze or yawn can send a message.
+Pets use many signals to communicate with us – even a simple sneeze or yawn can send a message.

-There’s also been a rise in the number of people using labelled buttons to train pets and help them communicate better – Bunny the dog is one such example who recently found internet stardom after being trained this way.
+There’s also been a rise in the number of people using labelled buttons to train their pets and help them communicate better – Bunny the dog found internet stardom after being trained this way.
 Bunny can use buttons like ‘walk’ and ‘help’ to express her needs to her owner.

 These advanced training techniques have led many to ask the question: are our pets even more intelligent than we may realise?